MicrosoftDocs/microsoft-community-training/community-training/frequently-asked-questions/analytics-reporting.md

 ## Inbuilt analytics and custom reporting

-### What are the inbuilt analytical metrics offered by Microsoft community training?
+### What are the inbuilt analytical metrics offered by Community training?

-To provide a rich out of the box experience to an admin, Microsoft Community Training platform provides different views, designed to facilitate tracking learner progress and program monitoring at various levels:
+To provide a rich out of the box experience to an admin, Community Training platform provides different views, designed to facilitate tracking learner progress and program monitoring at various levels:

 1. [**Overall Summary**](../analytics/in-built-reports/overall-summary.md) - Provides a high-level picture of learner enrollments and course completion